awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudtrail-trail.md

 ### Example<a name="aws-resource-cloudtrail-trail--examples--Example"></a>

 The following example creates a trail that logs events in all regions, an Amazon S3 bucket where logs are published, and an Amazon SNS topic where notifications are sent\.
+This example uses `EventSelectors` to log all read\-only and write\-only management events, and data events for Amazon S3 buckets\.
 The bucket and topic policies allow CloudTrail \(from the specified regions\) to publish logs to the S3 bucket and to send notifications to an email that you specify\.
 For information about CloudTrail bucket policies, see [Amazon S3 Bucket Policy](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/create_trail_bucket_policy.html) in the *AWS CloudTrail User Guide*\.

 #### JSON<a name="aws-resource-cloudtrail-trail--examples--Example--json"></a>